 (e) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, Enron Corp., and (ii) Credit Support Provider means in relation to Party B, none.

 (f) Netting of Payments.
-Section 2(c)(ii) willnot apply to all Transactions.
+Section 2(c)(ii) will apply to all Transactions.

 (g) Governing Law.
 This Agreement and each Confirmation will be governed by, and construed, interpreted, and enforced in accordance with, the substantive law of the Province of Alberta and the substantive federal laws of Canada (without reference to its choice of law doctrine).